Queues and Routing

 | **Rules Based** | Filings are assigned based on routing rules (see below) |

-### Queue Display Order
+### Display Order and Moving Filings

 {% hint style="info" %}